 Employees expect the company they work for to provide support in future-proofing themselves.

 Do you mean seeing the current situation as a two-way street is often more of a leadership problem?

 That’s what we’ve seen in the years since L&D’s Playbook for the Digital Age was published: Employees expect more.
 They want opportunity and that opportunity to be made visible to them.
 And they want it sooner than before.
 That’s at least challenging for many leaders because within an authentic learning culture, they need to be both: coaches and talent developers at every level.
 It’s a new skill, a new muscle for some leaders, and one we’re assertively trying to develop.
 Because making sure that your pipeline of talent from within is as strong as it can be and that you’re continuously developing people so that you’re ready for whatever may happen is a win-win for the workforce and the company.
 This is said too rarely and not loud enough.

 About the Author

-Brandon Carson is a leading learning strategist and the Walmart VP of Learning and Leadership.
+Brandon Carson is a leading learning strategist and Global Head of Learning at Starbucks.
 He also wrote Learning in the Age of Immediacy: 5 Factors for How We Connect, Communicate, and Get Work Done.